avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

 * There will be errors displayed because the device still needs to be created in the IoTConnect GUI.
 Continue to the next section.

 ## IoTConnect Device Template Setup

-> **Note:**
-> If you are following this guide as part of a training or workshop, a template has already been created and this section may be skipped.

 An IoTConnect *Device Template* with a Self-Signed Certificate will need to be imported.
 * Download the premade [Device Template with Self-Signed Cert](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/avnet-iotc-mtb-xensiv-example/templates/device/xensiv_ss_template.JSON).